 GNOME’s Vino remote desktop server was left behind when GNOME transitioned their desktop from the X compositor to Wayland.
-This meant that people who use distributions that stay close to upstream, like Fedora 25, have been left without a working VNC or even an RDP server for almost a full year.
+This meant that people who use distributions that stay close to upstream, like Fedora Linux 25, have been left without a working VNC or RDP server for almost a full year.

 Jonas Ådahl from Red Hat has been busy adding new D-Bus APIs to libmutter.
 Mutter is the GNOME window manager and Wayland compositor.
 The two new APIs,